dotnet/docs-maui/docs/migration/custom-renderers.md

 [assembly: ExportRenderer(typeof(PressableView), typeof(PressableViewRenderer))]
 ```

-## Register renderers
+### Register renderers

-In your .NET MAUI app project, open *MauiProgram.cs* and in the `CreateMauiApp` method configure each renderer using conditional compilation per platform:
+The cross-platform control and its renderers must be registered with an app before it can be consumed.
+This should occur in the `CreateMauiApp` method in the `MauiProgram` class in your app project, which is the cross-platform entry point for the app:

 ```csharp
 public static class MauiProgram